UGAWG/solution-adapt-cases/hemisphere-cylinder/README.md

 - 1 grid unit length diameter
 - 5 grid unit squared refrence area (half model)

 # References

-[1] Tsieh, T., "An Investigation of Separated Flow About a Hemisphere Cylinder at 0- to 19-Deg Incidence in the Mach Number Range of 0.6 to 1.5," AEDC-TR-76-112, 1976
+[1] Hsieh, T., "An Investigation of Separated Flow About a Hemisphere Cylinder at 0- to 19-Deg Incidence in the Mach Number Range of 0.6 to 1.5," AEDC-TR-76-112, 1976